 Teachers union leaders meet at capital; demand more pay and resources

-BATON ROUGE- Members of the Louisiana Association of Educators and the Louisiana Federation of Teachers were angry earlier Tuesday, at met at the capitol with a clear message.
+BATON ROUGE- Members of the Louisiana Association of Educators and the Louisiana Federation of Teachers were angry earlier Tuesday and met at the capitol with a clear message.

 "Pay our educators what they are worth.
 It's as simple as that," President of the Louisiana Association of Educators, Tia Mills, said.